Recipies with swiss chard

 * This information is for illustrative purposes only.
 Your cooking techniques and products used can significantly change the nutritional values of your recipe.

-A relative of the beet, grown for its white, fleshy chard and its greens, which resemble spinach.
+A relative of the beet, grown for its greens which resemble spinach.

-A distinction is made between the leafy part of the plant and the actual chard, which refers to the broad middle stalks and the side ribs.
-Thus there are two kinds of cultivation, and different uses and cooking methods.
-The chard was once grown exclusively to be eaten at Christmas in the south of France, and constituted the highlight of the Christmas Eve meal.
-Only the ribs, having a flavor reminiscent of artichoke hearts, were eaten.
+A distinction is made between the leafy part of the plant and the actual chard, which refers specifically to the broad middle stalks and the side ribs.
+Thus there are two growing styles, uses and cooking methods.

-Low in calories, Swiss chard is an ideal vegetable for those watching their weight, as well as being a good source of potassium, calcium and fibre.
+Low in calories, Swiss chard is an ideal vegetable for those watching their weight, as well as being a good source of potassium, calcium and fiber.